ACSE-vg822/IoT-sensor-data-anomaly-detection/README.md

 # IoT-sensor-data-anomaly-detection

 This repository contains a **Streamlit** app for detecting anomalies in IoT sensor data using an LSTM-based machine learning model.
-The app allows users to upload sensor data, process it, and visualize detected anomalies against the training data. https://iot-sensor-data-anomaly-detection-zqbd3yzrtsnnhnwhbm4bcs.streamlit.app/
+The app allows users to upload sensor data, process it, and visualize detected anomalies. https://iot-sensor-data-anomaly-detection-zqbd3yzrtsnnhnwhbm4bcs.streamlit.app/

 ## References
 Data source: https://github.com/hkayann/grove-dataset-generation